aBLeeWeeAN/Wishbone-plus-Partners/README.md

 _Please follow the steps below to build the static site files._

-To compile Sass/SCSS files into CSS and TypeScript files into JavaScript, run the following build command (you can ignore any warnings):
+To compile Sass/SCSS files into CSS, run the following build command (you can ignore any warnings):

 * npm